Creating a Gourmet Kitchen that’s at the Vanguard of Design

 “The dishwasher is the most used appliance in the kitchen so its bottom needs to be at waist height when you pull the door open.
 Madeleine was miffed when I first mentioned this, but now she agrees it is a great idea.”

 “It’s this type of attention to detail that goes into designing kitchens that are both luxurious and functional.”

-Click here to view Miele’s cooking range.
+Click here to view Miele’s kitchen range.